Arena Corinthians: Other uses

 When the stadium first opened, Corinthians did not plan to host concerts or other sport events in the stadium because the use for non-football events could destroy the pitch and football ticket sales would compensate for the loss of revenue.
 However, the stadium has still hosted conventions, trade shows, and other events, taking advantage of the luxury boxes in the stadium to host events.

-On 13 December 2023, the National Football League (NFL) announced that the stadium would be the site of the first NFL game in Brazil and in South America as part of the NFL International Series, officially making Arena Corinthians a multi-purpose stadium.
-The game, scheduled for 6 September 2024, was played by the Philadelphia Eagles as their season opener against the Green Bay Packers.
-In 2025, the NFL announced they will play another game at this stadium on 5 September, with the Los Angeles Chargers hosting the Kansas City Chiefs.

 In popular culture

 EA Sports added all 12 venues used at the 2014 FIFA World Cup, including the Arena Corinthians, to the 2014 FIFA World Cup Brazil video game.

 The Arena Corinthians is featured on "You Don't Have to Live Like a Referee", the sixteenth episode of the 25th season of the American animated sitcom The Simpsons, and the 546th episode of the series.
 Homer Simpson acts as a FIFA World Cup 2014 referee in a game played at Arena Corinthians.

 The second episode of Discovery Channel's three-episode series Building the World Cup is dedicated to Arena Corinthians.

-The Netflix show 3% used the stadium's marble big halls and platforms as a shooting location.
+The Netflix show 3% used the stadium's marble halls and platforms as a shooting location.